gtharp/VisualizedOil/README.md

 ## License

-© 2026 [Your name or business entity].
+© 2026 [HydroThorpe LLC].
 All rights reserved.

 This is **proprietary software**.
 No permission is granted to use, copy, modify, or distribute any part of this project without prior written consent.
 See